advantys/react-native-react-query-demo/README.md

 - [X] FlatList with infinite queries
 - [X] Cache persistence in the Async storage

+## Branches
+- `simple-list` Demo app using a simple movies FlatList

 ## Notes
 - This app uses many auto-refetch and cache invalidation possibilities but you may have to select the ones you really need for your app in production.
 - The infinite list implemented for this demo app has no limit on the number of pages, the auto-refetch and app performance will be impacted when a lot of pages are loaded.